frankboyu/src_analysis/selection/README.md

 ### Usage

-1. Edit the configuration and DSelector files
+1. To test the DSelector or run DSelector over small number of events interactively on the command line

+    `sh run_test.sh`

 2. Run the selection